bugsnag/bugsnag-ruby/README.md

     end
     ```

-4.  *Rack/Sinatra apps only* activate the Bugsnag Rack middleware
+4.  **Rack/Sinatra apps only**: Activate the Bugsnag Rack middleware

     ```ruby
     use Bugsnag::Rack